marcolago/flowtime.js/README.md

 ### Fragments

-If you want to delay the showing and navigate single parts in a page just put the class `ft-fragment` on the element you want to delay.
+If you want to reveal single elements of a page just add the class `ft-fragment` on the elements you want to discover step by step.
 Here it is an example.

 ```html
     <div class="flowtime">